LelushiaMiley/RoleBot/README.md

 There are 3 options:
 - Edit "token" in bot.run() to manually input the token
 - Create a .env file and insert the token with the variable name TOKEN
-- Setup AWS Secrets Manager and edit the secret_name variable in get_secret()
+- Setup AWS Secrets Manager and edit the secret_name and region_name variables in get_secret()

 # Ubuntu VM (AWS) Setup